Student Writing Competition

 • be scholarly and on a topic of the participant’s choice related to international commercial or investment arbitration;

 • be in English and otherwise comply with Competition format requirements;

 • be no less than 3000 words and no longer than 6000 words, including all footnotes;

-be and remain unpublished and not submitted for publication as of the submission date and through the prize announcement; and
+• be and remain unpublished and not submitted for publication as of the submission date and through the prize announcement and through November 30, 2020;

 Each participant must work independently in the research, drafting, revision and editing of the participant’s submission, and the work product must be original.
 Participants may submit only one article and may compete in only one Competition.
 All participants must comply with all Competition rules and deadlines.
 If any application is submitted in an incomplete or untimely manner, the submission will not be accepted for consideration in the Competition.
 There is no financial charge to participate in the Competition.

 The judges for each Competition will be CIArb Fellows selected by the CIArb NY Branch.
 The decision of the judges will be final, binding and not subject to reconsideration or appeal of any kind.
 Scoring will not be disclosed for any reason.
 The results of the Competition will be announced in April 2020.
 Awards will only be made for articles judged to be scholarly and of publishable quality.
 If a sufficient number of publishable articles are deemed by the judges to have been submitted, awards will be made for the top three articles, as follows: